 Storage and Freezing

-Once completely cool, store kitchen sink cookies in an airtight container at room temperature for up to a week.
+Once completely cool, store kitchen sink cookies in an airtight container or freezer bag at room temperature for up to a week.

 More Delicious Cookie Recipes